scottgeleas/DayPlanner/README.md

 # Day Planner

  ## Description
+ This is an application to help you plan your day.
+The hour boxes are colored

  ## Getting Started:
-The page is live at .
+The page is live at https://scottgeleas.github.io/DayPlanner/.

  ## Prerequisites:
 If you want to edit this web page you must have a Github account,